Empfirez/RFM_Analysis/README.md

 ### Results/Findings

 After careful analysis, the results are as follows:
-1. 14.9% of customers are champions with an average spending of $8121, with an average transaction count of 14 and has made a purchase within the last 9 days on average.
+1. 14.9% of total customers are champions with an average spending of $8121, with an average transaction count of 14 and has made a purchase within the last 9 days on average.
-2. 20.4% of customers are at risk of churning with an average spending of only $230, average trnsaction count of 1 and has made a purchase within the last 224 days on average.
+2. 20.4% of total customers are at risk of churning with an average spending of only $230, average trnsaction count of 1 and has made a purchase within the last 224 days on average.
-3. 47.6% of customers are either at risk of churning or needs attention
+3. 47.6% of total customers are either at risk of churning or needs attention
 4. Most of the purchases are made within the United Kingdom which is expected for a UK based and registered company
 5. France and Germany constitutes the next highest purchase counts
+6. 14.7% of customers from the UK are champions relative to its total customer base, compared to 23.4% from Germany and 23% from France
+7. 20.7% of customers from the UK are at risk relative to its total customer base, compared to 12.8% from Germany and 23% from France